Tanvir0072309/atlas-bank/README.md

 - Node.js **18+**
 - npm **9+**
-- A MongoDB instance (local, replica set, or MongoDB Atlas)
+- A MongoDB instance (local replica set, or MongoDB Atlas)
 - A Groq API key (for the AI Assistant) — free tier available
 - An SMTP-capable email account (for OTP/verification emails)